codership/documentation/galeracluster/source/galerastatusvariables.rst

 .. index::
    pair: Status Variables; wsrep_protocol_version

-The version of the wsrep protocol used.
+The version of the wsrep Protocol used.

 .. code-block:: mysql